Poojar4446/Study-Strategy/README.md

 3. Deployed from main branch
 4. Verified live URL

-📌 Future Improvements
-Add more study strategy pages
-Improve UI with better styling
-Add JavaScript for interactivity
-Make the design more visually engaging

 👩‍💻 Author
 Pooja R
 Electrical & Electronics Engineering Graduate (2024)
 Learning Frontend & Full-Stack Development

-⭐ Feedback
-If you have any suggestions or feedback, feel free to share.
-This project is part of my learning journey 🚀

 ✅ How to add this to GitHub
 1. Go to your Study-Strategy repository